yyang-pplus/yyang-pplus.github.io/_posts/2021-03-11-pds-logging-rate-limiter.md

 The sliding window counter algorithm takes the following two parameters:

 * **Window size** is the size of the fixed time window and the sliding window.
-* **Threshold** is the maximum number of log requests those are allowed within the sliding window.
+* **Threshold** is the maximum number of log requests within the sliding window.

 Thus, a logger uses sliding window counter algorithm can produce messages with an average rate approximately up to the threshold per window.

-The logger that use sliding window counter algorithm can be implemented like this:
+A logger that uses sliding window counter algorithm can be implemented like this:

 ```cpp
 {% include src/2021-03-11-pds-logging-rate-limiter/sliding-window-counter-logger.hpp %}